epics-base/exampleJava/KNOWNPROBLEMS.md

 This causes the PVRecord to throw an exception, which pvAccess passes back to the client.
 All appears OK except that if another client has a monitor on the PVRecord, that client no longer gets an monitor updates.

+## rdbService and serviceAPI

+These are left almost unchanged since release 4.5.

+**Greg:** Please look at these examples and decide what should be done.